The Difference Between A Company And A “Brand.”

 Tom Lewis, Partner | Creative Director

-With over 20 years of professional advertising and design experience, Tom has spent much of his career working with various companies throughout the southeast.
-His client list includes: Equifax, Georgia Pacific, Primerica, Weyerhaeuser, The Atlanta Hawks, Randstad Staffing, Vamousse Lice Treatment, Guardian Repellent, The Shizzle Jerk Marinade and Hutchens Law Firm.
+With over 25 years of professional advertising and design experience, Tom has spent much of his career working with a variety of companies throughout the southeast.
+His client list includes Lenoir UNC Health Care, Maola Milk, Hutchens Law Firm, Wayne Community College, Craven County Tourism, Nash County Tourism Guardian Repellent, Equifax, Georgia Pacific, Primerica, Weyerhaeuser, The Atlanta Hawks, Randstad Staffing and The Shizzle Jerk Marinade.